Demand generation: a roadmap to success

 Lead-generation campaigns are being replaced by demand-generation strategies to meet the needs of online consumers

 Shoppers are no longer swayed by email campaigns or mainstream advertising.
-Instead, they expect personalised experiences which feel authentic.
+Instead, they expect personalised experiences that feel authentic.

 This shift in consumer expectations has led to brands changing their marketing approach.